osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 ---

+## ⚠️ Update — April 12, 2026

+**The lab DC was not unpatched.**

+The evaluation ISO shipped at build `26100.32230` — above the patch threshold (`~26100.4061`, KB5058383, April 2025 Patch Tuesday).
+No cumulative updates were applied post-install; the fix was baked into the ISO.
+Windows Update history confirms only Defender definition updates were applied after provisioning.

+**What this means:**
+- All references to "unpatched DC" in this writeup should be read as "assumed unpatched DC"
+- The correct patch threshold is `26100.4061`, not `26100.4946` as previously stated
+- To reproduce against a genuinely unpatched target: use the RTM evaluation ISO (`26100.1`) and block Windows Update before first boot

+**What remains valid:**
+- The KDC returns a valid TGS on this build — the primitive survives the patch at the protocol level
+- Rubeus crashes parsing the response on this build
+- The detection rule is unaffected — `msDS-ManagedAccountPrecededByLink` write is the invariant regardless of patch level

+**Open question:** Whether the primitive surviving on a patched build reflects incomplete patching, intentional protocol behavior, or a tooling artifact that mimics a successful KDC exchange is unresolved.
+A confirmed RTM build is required to separate these hypotheses.

+*Primitive survives.
+Exploit doesn't.
+More research ahead.*

+---

 ## Executive Summary

-This writeup documents a full purple team lab execution of the Bad Successor dMSA privilege escalation technique (CVE-2025-29810) against an intentionally unpatched Windows Server 2025 Domain Controller.
+This writeup documents a purple team lab execution of the Bad Successor dMSA privilege escalation technique (CVE-2025-29810) against a Windows Server 2025 Domain Controller (build 26100.32230 — assumed unpatched at time of testing; see update above).
 The goal was to validate the attack chain end-to-end, capture detection telemetry in ELK, and produce a production-grade Kibana detection rule.

-**Result:** The KDC-side primitive is confirmed working at the protocol level.
+**Result:** The KDC-side primitive is confirmed working at the protocol level on this build.
 DA was not achieved due to unfixed parsing bugs in all available public tooling.
 This creates a gap between theoretical exploitability and practical weaponization.
 The detection rule is valid, tested, and ready for production deployment.

 ---